immutant/lein-immutant/README.md

   Note that depending on your shell, you may have to quote or escape * and ? in globs.

-* `lein immutant list-deployments` - Lists currently deployed applications along with the status of each.
-  This will currently only list disk-based deployments, and won't list anything deployed via the JBoss CLI or management interface.

 * `lein immutant run` - launches the current Immutant.